Weber-Cyber-Club/Weber-Cyber-Club.github.io/content/labs/profos-systems-communications.md

 ![ProfCom Lab Layout](/assets/profcom/ProfComLabLayout.png)

 ## Answers
-**The answers to the question asked within this lab are contained within the [Profos-Systems Communications Lab Answer File](/extradocs/profcom/profcom-answer/).**
+**The answers to the questions asked within this lab are contained within the [Profos-Systems Communications Lab Answer File](/extradocs/profcom/profcom-answer/).**

 ## Conclusion